 If you want to bring a wall space to life in your interiors this season, then split face tiles are the best way to go for a striking, characterful look.
 Split face tiles consist of strips of a certain material cut to different heights, widths and depths, and arranged to create a staggered, multi-levelled face.
-Typically, stone or wood is used.

 Split Face Tiles Inspiration from Walls and Floors

 Compose a structured, textured feel in your home this season with Split Face Tiles.
 The undulating formation will not only add organic characteristics but increase interest across previously mundane wall spaces.
 Available in both natural slate and realistic porcelain options these tiles will allow you to create a captivating backdrop in any room.
 Whether you choose to adorn a shower enclosure or transform a striking focal point in your chosen space, these tiles assist in the creation of fascinating interior designs.

 Reasons to Buy Split Face Tiles

 If you're unfamiliar with split face tiles, they consist of strips of natural slate or stone, which are cut to different lengths, heights and depths.
 These pieces are then fixed together, and are arranged in a staggered, multi-levelled design; perfect for adding a textured finish to a wall space.
 We recommend using them inside the house, but avoiding putting them anywhere where they will be hit directly by water, as slate is naturally pourous. i.e. Don't put them underneath the showerhead, but drier wall spaces in the bathroom are fine!
 If you want splitface tiles that you can put behind the shower, try splitface effect tiles!